chgloor/pedsim/libpedsim/documentation/97-windows.md

 2-dimensional visualizer 2dvis
 ------------------------------

-2dvis is build on Qt.
+2dvis is built on Qt.
 If you want to use all the features (especially charts), you need Qt 5.7 or above.
 It should be possible to compile it using an oder version.
-However, you don't see the charts options then.
+However, you will not see the metrics charts in 2dvis then.

 Download the latest version of Qt, and install it.
 I think you only need the msvc15 files, about 3.0 Gb.
 I assume Visual Studio has been installed in the steps above.
 It is possible to use e.g. cygwin, but that is beyond the scope of that short introduction.